U.S. and Mexico reach deal to restart Trump-era ‘Remain in Mexico’ program along border

 Thousands of migrants expelled from the United States under Title 42 are already waiting in northern Mexico, many in precarious conditions.
 In Tijuana, a sprawling tent camp has emerged along the world’s busiest border crossing.
 In Reynosa, more than a thousand migrants are housed at a church-run shelter that often struggles to supply enough food.
 Most of the families there live in camping tents.

 It’s unclear whether migrants processed under MPP will be offered different resources than those expelled under Title 42 — or whether Mexico will allow the United Nations or other large humanitarian organizations to set up formal camps for the asylum seekers.
 Last time, the Mexican government resisted that assistance.
-But in its statement last week, Mexico’s Foreign Ministry said it now “considers it essential to have additional resources from the United States, destined for shelters and international organizations in order to improve conditions for migrants and asylum seekers in a substantive way.”
+But in its statement last week, Mexico’s Foreign Ministry said it now “considers it essential to have additional resources from the United States, destined for shelters and international organizations to improve conditions for migrants and asylum seekers in a substantive way.”

 Mexico has not yet publicly committed to accepting Haitians returned under MPP, a major sticking point for the Biden administration given the recent spike in Haitian migrants traveling to the border.